daneedk/com.uc.heimdall/README.md

 # Heimdall

-This app makes it a bit easier to use Your homey as a surveillance system.
+This app makes it a bit easier to use your homey as a surveillance system.
 All detected motion and open/closed doors and windows on selected sensors will be seen by Heimdall.
 All these events will be logged and when Heimdall is in Surveillance Mode he will trigger the alarm.

 ## How do I get it to work?
-* Add [H] to the motion and door/window sensors you want Heimdall to monitor.
+* Add [H] to the name of your motion and door/window sensors you want Heimdall to monitor.
 * Add flows to activate and deactivate the Surveillance Mode.
 * Add a flow with the desired actions when the alarm is triggered.
 * Add a flow to deactivate the alarm.